F-PMOR/ansible_collections/README.md

 ## using

-please, have a look in the readme of earch roles
+please, have a look in the readme of each role.

 # Other collection of assertions